kulkarni618/AMPLS/README.md

 10. Contact

 1. Overview
 The Advanced Maritime Precision Landing System (AMPLS) is an innovative autonomous solution designed to enable helicopters to perform safe and precise landings on naval vessels, even in extremely challenging sea conditions (Sea State 6.5-7).
-Leveraging cutting-edge AI techniques, including Long Short-Term Memory (LSTM) networks for ship motion prediction, and a combination of Imitation Learning (IL) and Reinforcement Learning (RL) within a high-fidelity Unity 3D simulation, AMPLS aims to achieve "beyond human" capabilities, significantly enhancing maritime safety and operational resilience.
+Leveraging cutting-edge AI techniques, including Long Short-Term Memory (LSTM) networks for ship motion prediction, and a combination of Imitation Learning (IL) and Reinforcement Learning (RL) within a high-fidelity Unity 3D simulation, AMPLS aims to achieve autonomous capabilities, significantly enhancing maritime safety and operational resilience.

 2. The Challenge: Conquering the High Seas
 Landing a helicopter on a ship's flight deck is one of the most complex and hazardous maneuvers in aviation.
 This challenge is dramatically amplified in severe weather, where the ocean churns into a furious Sea State 6.5 or 7, characterized by towering waves (20-30 feet) and near-gale force winds.

 In such conditions, the ship's flight deck becomes a violently pitching, rolling, and heaving target.
 Traditional methods, even with advanced systems like the 'bear trap' (RAST), still require human intervention at critical junctures.
 Brave flight deck crews are exposed to immense danger, pushing the very limits of human endurance and safety.
 The unpredictable motion, reduced visibility from spray, and the sheer physical demands make precise control incredibly difficult for human pilots.

 ![Image](https://github.com/user-attachments/assets/35482eb6-9e65-433e-8723-e42a52cfff83)                ![Image](https://github.com/user-attachments/assets/f616d3cf-52ed-480f-8313-0672b9b6fcad)

-Our audacious goal with AMPLS was to develop an autonomous system that could not only match, but surpass human precision, ensuring safe landings even when conditions render human intervention too risky.
+My audacious goal with AMPLS was to develop an autonomous system that could not only match, but surpass human precision, ensuring safe landings even when conditions render human intervention too risky.
+Although in Defence world even though how good ai is end descision is taken by a human, so this system ai + human together will give best results as this system is made to make landings way easier, like you have ai there to help pilot in that situation.

 3. Our Solution: AMPLS
 AMPLS addresses these challenges by integrating advanced AI models into a robust simulation environment.
-Our system learns to predict ship movements, identify optimal landing windows, and execute flawless, stable touchdowns, all while adapting to the chaotic dynamics of the open ocean.
+My system learns to predict ship movements, identify optimal landing windows, and execute, stable touchdowns, all while adapting to the chaotic dynamics of the open ocean.

 4. Technical Deep Dive
 4.1.
 Unity 3D Simulation Environment
-Our journey began in a meticulously crafted, high-fidelity Unity 3D simulation.
+My journey began in a meticulously crafted, high-fidelity Unity 3D simulation.
 This wasn't merely a game; it was a precise digital twin of the real-world maritime environment.
 We developed detailed models of the USS Lassen (DDG-82) and our Sikorsky MH60 r helicopter, incorporating realistic physics for aerodynamics, ocean dynamics (waves, wind, currents), and ship motion.
 This virtual proving ground allowed us to safely conduct millions of landing attempts in extreme, reproducible conditions that would be impossible or prohibitively expensive in the real world.

 # Screenshot from simulation having fully developed sea with USS Lassen DDG (82) an Arleigh Burke Destroyer with  Sikorsky MH60 r Helicopter in Unity 3d version 6